jeffThompson/LasercutterMaterialsDatabase/README.md

 ![](Images/SmallLaserTest.png)

-The original Illustrator file and a desktop background are also included as bonus materials.
+A version without cut lines and a desktop background for your lasercutter computer are also included as bonus materials.

 ***